vsunkara23/Real_Estate_Leads_Scraper/README.md

 ### Background

 This program is run on terminal.
-The user keeps querying the program for more ongoing construction projects leads from different cities until they input "No" and user finishes querying.
+The user keeps querying the program for more ongoing construction projects leads from their desired cities until they input "No" and user finishes querying.
-Once user is done querying, program outputs an excel sheet consisting of a list of ongoing construction projects with details.
+Once user is done querying, program outputs an excel sheet consisting of a list of scraped ongoing construction projects with details.
-Below is a demonstration of how to program.
+Below is a demonstration of how the program is run on terminal.

 ### Running Program